 - 2 cloves garlic crushed in a mortar and pestle with 1 teaspoon salt

 - Pinch of freshly ground black pepper

-- Heat the olive oil in a medium skillet over medium heat; add the onion and cook until it starts to soften, about 5 minutes, stirring occasionally.
-Add the zucchini and cook until softened and the water has evaporated, about 8 minutes, stirring occasionally; add the garlic and cook 1 minute more, stirring constantly.
+- Heat 1 tablespoon olive oil in a medium skillet over medium heat; add onion and cook until it starts to soften, about 5 minutes, stirring occasionally.
+Add zucchini and cook until softened and the water has evaporated, about 8 minutes, stirring occasionally; add garlic and cook 1 minute more, stirring occasionally.
 Cool slightly.

-- Lightly beat together the eggs, ﬂour, parsley, and black pepper in a medium bowl.
-Stir in the zucchini mixture.
+- Lightly beat together eggs, flour, parsley, and pepper in a medium bowl.
+Stir in zucchini mixture.

-- Drop the batter into the hot pan using a small (about 2 tablespoon) or large (about 4 tablespoon) scoop.
-Fry until set and golden on one side, about 2 minutes; ﬂip and cook until set and golden on the other side, about 1 minute.
+- Lightly coat a large cast iron skillet or nonstick skillet with 1 tablespoon oil.
+Drop batter into hot pan using a small cup (about 2 tablespoons).
+Fry until set and golden on one side, about 2 minutes; flip and cook until set and golden on the other side, about 1 minute.

-- Transfer the cooked fritters to a paper towel-lined plate to drain any excess oil, and cook the remaining egg mixture the same way, adding more oil to the skillet as necessary.
+- Transfer cooked fritters to a paper towel-lined plate to drain any excess oil, and cook the remainder egg mixture in the same way, adding more oil to the skillet as needed.